 - Cyanocobalamin and Kidney Disease

 Vitamin B12 is thought to be safe in amounts much higher than the RDA.
-In fact, no tolerable upper intake level has been set by the National Academy of Medicine.
+In fact, no tolerable upper intake level has been set by the Institute of Medicine.
 A study released in 2020 raised questions as to whether too much B12 could result in a risk for early death.
 This comprehensive review of the scientific literature shows that there is little reason for concern.
 One exception might be large doses of the cyanocobalamin form of B12 for people with chronic kidney disease.

 Vitamin B12 is required to keep blood cells and nerves healthy.
 B12 deficiency results in fatigue from poorly formed blood cells.
 It can also result in neurological problems such as tingling in the fingers and toes, the inability to walk normally, and cognitive problems such as memory loss and confusion.

 The B12 molecule contains the mineral cobalt which plays a critical role in its metabolism.
 B12 exists in four common forms, together referred to as cobalamins due to the cobalt.